cds-snc/gcds-docs/src/en/components/breadcrumbs/code.md

 #### Breadcrumbs item `href`

-The `href` attribute defines the destination URL for a `gcds-breadcrumbs-item` and is required for the breadcrumb item to function as a link.
+Use `href` to define the destination URL for a `gcds-breadcrumbs-item`.
+This attribute is required for the breadcrumb item to function as a link.

 {% examplesPreview %}
 <gcds-breadcrumbs>